ChandrashekarCR/mgps_optimization/README.md

 ## 📝 Overview

 Accurate prediction of sample origin from microbial signatures is crucial for biosurveillance, forensic science, and public health.
-This project introduces a robust ensemble learning framework leveraging neural networks, GrowNet, gradient boosting, and transformer-based models for improved classification and coordinate prediction.
+This project introduces a robust ensemble learning framework leveraging neural networks, GrowNet, gradient boosting decision trees, and transformer-based models for improved classification and coordinate prediction.

 ---